 |

 1. On every page, the words "Latest update" will go directly to the latest additions, usually images but occasionally someone will send in a story.
 2. The majority of the pictures featured on all the pages are thumbnails of larger pictures.
 To see the larger picture, left mouse click and then press the Back button to return. (hint: You will notice that the mouse pointer changes from an arrow to a hand when moved over any picture that can be enlarged.)
 3. Many pictures also include a text description that is visible only when you "park" the mouse over the picture.
 After a couple of seconds text will appear and then disappear after 3 seconds.
 To see the text again you have to move the mouse off the picture and then "park" again.
-Try this feature on the button page images at the top of this page.
-3. Press test to test your monitor resolution and h/v adjustments. |
+Try this feature on the button page images at the top of this page. |